 Ruby Web Development Microframework: Cuba

-Publicado el 22 de octubre de 2012Article originally published in the Neo blog.
+Publicado el Lunes, 22 de octubre de 2012Article originally published in the Neo blog.

 We have many tools from which to choose when we’re facing a new web project.
 With applications tending to use a modular architecture on the web, and developing towards APIs, we’re building code that’s better to reuse and easier to test.